CHECK OUT THE FAQs

 a) Payment of loss arising from hidden defects not found during a title examination or recording.

-b) Payment of legal expenses incurred to clear title defects, which threaten the lender or owner with loss.
+b) Payment of legal expenses incurred to clear title defects, which threaten the lender or owner with the loss.

 c) Assurance that the marketability of the property remains unimpaired from title defects.